Madeline-Stark/Madeline-Stark.github.io/_posts/2019-07-22-what_even_is_an_argument_anyway.markdown

 Much better!

 An argument is just whatever information we pass in when we call the method.

+Here the argument is a string:

 			my_string_method(“boop!”)

-Here the argument is a string.
+But I can also pass in a number:

 					my_number_method(42)

-But I can also pass in a number.
+Or even an array:

 					my_array_method(["Wubba", "Lubba", "dub", "dub"])

-Or even an array

 One word that you might also hear about in regards to arguments is* parameter.* A parameter is just the variable name we’re using to access whatever the test passes in.

 ```
 def favorite_song(song)